glumpy/glumpy/doc/api/architecture.rst

 The :doc:`app` package is responsible for opening a window and handling user events such as mouse and keyboard interactions.
 The :doc:`gloo` package is responsible for handling shader programs and syncing CPU/GPU data through the numpy interface.
-The **graphics** package provides higher-level common objects such as text, collections and widgets.
+The :doc:`graphics` package provides higher-level common objects such as text, collections and widgets.

 ..
    The overall package organization is as follows: